EricTrainingRev/240701-JWA-Gen-AI/Study Guides/HTML-CSS.md

 }
 ```

 The order in which styles are applied are like so: External, Internal, then Inline.
-This means that any style applied as inline CSS will always override external and internal CSS even with clashing properties that are being applied styles.
+This means that any style applied as Inline CSS will always override external and internal CSS even with clashing properties that are being applied styles.

 ## CSS Box Model